 This progression should be over 7-10 days with a minimum of 7 days.
 The athlete must remain asymptomatic to progress to the next level.
 In the event that symptoms return the athlete must stop activity and return to previous level 24 hrs later if asymptomatic.
 An additional consideration in return to play is that concussed athletes should not only be symptom free but also should not betaking any pharmacological agents/medications that may effect or modify the symptoms of concussion.

-The Frontier Central School District's Concussion Management Team consists of School Nurses, Athletic Trainer, Athletic Director, School Nurse Practitioner and School Physician.
+The Frontier Central School District's Concussion Management Team consists of School Nurses, Athletic Trainer, Athletic Director, Medical Director

 The health and safety of the students in the Frontier Central School District are of the utmost importance.
 If you have any questions regarding the Concussion Management in our schools, please feel free to call your child's school nurse or the School Nurse Practitioner.